Site icon The Sober Curator

 Pregnancy, Recovery, and a Pandemic

-If you would have asked me years ago if I were capable and responsible enough to bring another human into the world, the answer would have been a resounding “HELL NO.” On my best day, my biggest show of responsibility was brushing my teeth.
-So, the first thought when I saw the double lines on that pregnancy test was not exactly joy.
+If you had asked me years ago if I were capable and responsible enough to bring another human into the world, the answer would have been a resounding “HELL NO.” On my best day, my most significant show of responsibility was brushing my teeth.
+So, the first thought when I saw the double lines on that pregnancy test was not precisely joy.
 Don’t get me wrong, I did cry tears of utter happiness, but my first thought was fear.
 Am I good enough to be a mom?
 Will my past mistakes bring some form of tragic karmic retribution?
 What if she turns out—like me?

 What if she turns out—like me?

-One of the biggest lessons I have learned in recovery is that even though I feel like the only person that has ever had certain fears or thoughts—it is never the case.
+One of the biggest lessons I have learned in recovery is that even though I feel like the only person who has ever had specific fears or thoughts—it is never the case.
 So, here are some tips for dealing with the many fears that come along with being a pregnant woman who is also a recovering alcoholic.
-(Oh and who is also doing this in a pandemic *sheesh*)
+(Oh, and who is also doing this in a pandemic *sheesh*)

 What I’ve learned